-- a) September 2019 Promotion of the approved grant to project stakeholders and the community & designation of project staff and commencement of purchasing orders. - b) October 2019 March 2020 Acquisition of the satellite mobile unit, support resources, promote the project to all stakeholders, and develop all project application forms & releases which will be sent to stakeholders and posted on the college website. - c) March 2020 ongoing 2024 Establish a list of qualified speakers to provide the CERT and CAPE Industry Certifications/workshops, prepare the workshop schedules for year two and beyond, promote the training activities to project partners, local first responders, and NGO volunteers located throughout the Panhandle and encourage them to submit an application to participate in the continuing education initiatives and obtain their respective certification. - d) July 2020 ongoing 2024 Coordinate an annual conference on emergency response topics for local first responders, host an annual conference in conjunction with FEPA members and first responders, and collect and analysis data for project reports.
+- a) September 2019 Promotion of the approved grant to project stakeholders and the community & designation of project staff and commencement of purchasing orders. - b) October 2019 March 2020 Acquisition of the satellite mobile unit, support resources, promote the project to all stakeholders, and develop all project application forms & releases which will be sent to stakeholders and posted on the college website. - c) March 2020 ongoing 2025 Establish a list of qualified speakers to provide the CERT and CAPE Industry Certifications/workshops, prepare the workshop schedules for year two and beyond, promote the training activities to project partners, local first responders, and NGO volunteers located throughout the Panhandle and encourage them to submit an application to participate in the continuing education initiatives and obtain their respective certification. - d) July 2020 ongoing 2025 Coordinate an annual regional thru national conference on emergency response topics for local first responders, host an annual conference in conjunction with FEPA members and first responders, and collect and analysis data for project reports.

-Disproportionately affected counties: Gulf, Bay, and Franklin counties.
+Disproportionately affected counties: Primary: Gulf, Bay, and Franklin counties.
+Secondary: Escambia, Santa Rosa, Okaloosa, and Walton counties.